glennga/glennga.github.io/projects/vojale.md

 I have currently done work toward star density analysis, created a hardware-abstract input, and developed an algorithm + Python implementation for 2-vertex based star matching.
 I still plan on developing 3-4-5 vertex based star matching, and testing all of these algorithms under the introduction of incorrect data.

-I am enjoying this project so far, mainly I can plainly see the contrast between my high school research papers and my research papers now.
-Seeing the my notes and algorithms I developed formatted in LaTeX, the visualizations I created in MatplolLib, and my code is in a repository never fails to put a smile on my face.
-It is a huge goal of mine to eventually publish a paper, and it would be fantastic to eventually publish these results.
+I am enjoying this project so far, mainly because I can see the contrast between my high school research papers and the research papers I develop now.
+Seeing my notes and the algorithms I developed formatted in LaTeX, the visualizations I created in MatplolLib, and my code is in a repository never fails to put a smile on my face.
+It is a huge goal of mine to eventually publish a paper, and it would be fantastic to eventually show these results to the world.

 You can learn more at the GitHub repository [here](https://github.com/glennga/vojale).